 7. Move your Change/Selector knob to KCII, be sure to move outside the turn mark.
 Verify KRC; memo says last row, color 1; both PART buttons in.
 Now, move your carriage right-to-left, to select the last row of the previous track.

-8. Load color 1 in the carriage, load next track into the machine, KRC selected.
+8. Load color 1 in the carriage, load the next track into the machine, KRC selected.

 9. Now, as you knit to the right, you will be knitting the last row of the previous track, and selecting needles for the first row of the next track.
 Carry on.